jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 ### Scrambling Technical and Functional

-In this namespacing, the technical and functional concerns seem scrambled:
+In this namespacing, the technical and functional concerns seem scrambled.

-- JJ.Data.Ordering.NHibernate.Mappings.Products

 These are the functional (or commercial) concerns: